verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] Your dark clothes laugh in the face of the sun.
 - [ ] You look like the hip version of Louis Vuitton models
 - [ ] You've won me over with your timeless charm
+- [ ] They give you an air of intellectual capacity.